hyukssang/TIL/AceThatInterview/DataStructures/trees.md

 A trie is often used to store the entire English language for quick prefix lookups.
 While a hash table can quickly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.

 O(n) time, where n is the length of a string

+## Reference
+- Cracking the Coding Interview by Gayle LaakMann McDowell